1905 Catherine Littlefield is born on Sept. 16.

 - Company undertakes three-month domestic tour.

-- Catherine named one of the “10 Best Dressed Women in America.”
+- Catherine named one of the “Ten Best-Dressed Women in America.”

 - American Jubilee, a grand historical pageant choreographed by Catherine, runs for 24 weeks at the New York World’s Fair.

-- Catherine begins work on ice show for the newly installed rink in New York’s Center Theatre.
+- Catherine works on ice show for a newly installed rink in New York’s Center Theatre.

 - Catherine works on first Hollywood Ice Revue starring Sonja Henie.

 - Bombing of Pearl Harbor scotches plans for a second European tour and a third U.S. tour.
-Company essentially dissolves, although Catherine hopes to resurrect it when conditions allow.
+Company disbands, although Catherine hopes to resurrect it when conditions allow.

 1944 Ballet Theatre mounts Barn Dance; Dorothie Littlefield and Thomas Cannon reprise their roles.